 Alright let’s get into our list of awesome ways to use baking soda to clean.

-1. Carpet Cleaner
+1. Baking Soda As A Carpet Cleaner

 Baking soda works wonders in deodorizing your carpet and cleaning it.
 It’s great for getting rid of cat and dog smells and even cleaning up stains.